ThatXliner/ret/README.rst

     $ pipx install ret
     ✨🍰✨

-Ret is pure python (3.6+) with no dependencies.
+Ret is pure python (tested on python 3.6+) with no dependencies.

+That way, you can get a clean uninstall.

 .. note::

-	If you want to install the bleeding edge version of ret, right when it gets pushed to master, see `here <https://github.com/ThatXliner/ret/blob/master/CONTRIBUTING.md>`_ for instructions.
+	If you want to install the bleeding edge version of ret, right when it gets pushed to master, see `here <https://github.com/ThatXliner/ret/blob/master/CONTRIBUTING.md#development-installation>`_ for instructions.